-The Carlson Ventures Enterprise (CVE) curriculum incorporates best practices from the Lean Entrepreneurship methodology and is heavily influenced by other frameworks, including design thinking, traditional corporate innovation, and risk investor opportunity analysis.
+The Carlson Ventures Enterprise (CVE) curriculum incorporates best practices from the Lean Entrepreneurship methodology and is heavily influenced by other frameworks, including Design Thinking, traditional corporate innovation, and risk investor analysis.

-Our curriculum is delivered in traditional fashion and augmented by field trips, guest lectures, panel discussions, and in-class activities and our goal is to enhance critical and creative thinking by providing analytical tools and a diverse set of perspectives from across the entrepreneurial ecosystem.
+Our curriculum is delivered in traditional fashion and augmented by field trips, guest lectures, panel discussions, and in-class activities.
+Our goal is to enhance critical and creative thinking by providing analytical tools and a diverse set of perspectives from across the entrepreneurial ecosystem.

 Real World, Real Time

-CVE students typically work on three student-led, client-based projects during their time in the program and given the opportunity to work with start-ups, social ventures, and big company innovation initiatives.
+CVE students typically work on two student-led, client-based projects during their time in the program and have the opportunity to work with start-ups, social ventures, and big company innovation initiatives.

-One of the hallmarks of the Enterprise program is that students and student teams regularly interact with their Enterprise Professional Directors, discussing anything from client project progress, nuances in curriculum, and career options.
+One of the hallmarks of the Enterprise program is that students and student teams regularly interact with their Enterprise Director, discussing anything from client project progress, nuances in the curriculum, and career options.

 Additional project support is available through the CVE Academic Director and other Carlson/U of M faculty.